 Sitting high above the Pacific Ocean offering dizzying clifftop views, Cape Kidnappers is a true bucket list experience!
 We played it in absolutely gorgeous weather with postcard-perfect blue skies and no wind, which was ideal for golf.
 With the wind, this course would be a completely different golf course.

-It was not an overly long golf course, but in the end, it was truly an exhausting walk.
+Cape Kidnappers is not an overly long golf course, but in the end, it was truly an exhausting walk.
 Near the end of the round, both of us were drained.
-With a lot of climbs, we are positive that is the reason for our bogey bogey finish!
+With a lot of climbs, we are positive that is the reason for our bogey-bogey finish!